jhu-asco/aerial_autonomy/markdown/creating_autonomy_application.md

 type can be stored in the container.
 The new robot system should expose any additional hardware functionality that will be used in the state machine, e.g. `takeoff()` or `land()` for the `UAVSystem`.

+The state machine actions will have access to the robot system and interact with controllers by calling the robot system `setGoal` function templated on the controller it wants to use to navigate to the given goal.

 ## Creating Actions
 Actions define commands to execute when transitioning between states.
 Examples can be found in `include/actions_guards`.
 Actions which do not need access to the event which triggered the action should derive from `EventAgnosticActionFunctor<RobotSystemT, LogicStateMachineT>`